15 Apr 2020

 As goals and challenges change for any organisation, the workflow approaches and processes change and the technologies deployed therefore also needs to change and adapt to business goals efficiently, timely and as seamlessly as possible.
-This is when the need arises for organisations to migrate their business documentation from a legacy ECM, like IBM’s FileNet to a modern, intelligent Content Service Platform, like Microsoft’s SharePoint.
+This is when the need arises for organisations to migrate their business documentation from a legacy ECM, such as IBM’s FileNet to a modern, intelligent Content Service Platform, such as Microsoft’s SharePoint.

 With over 78% of Fortune 500 companies happily using SharePoint, choosing to migrate your business content to it from a legacy ECM, such as IBM FileNet, makes a lot of sense.